sdj0/fire-1099/README.md

 # What this is
+Fire-1099 helps you stop wasting ~$10 per page on 1099 filings.

-Fire-1099 helps you generate 1099 tax filings formatted for the IRS electronic filing system.
+Specifically, it generates 1099 tax filings formatted for the IRS electronic filing system.

 A lot of small companies don't realize they have to file 1099s for most payments to lawyers, as well as independent contractors.
 The IRS has a system called "FIRE" for electronically submitting these filings, and others like stock options exercise forms.
 These filings can *only* be filed through this system.
-If you're used to modern REST APIs, you'll probably find FIRE hard to use.
+If you're used to modern REST APIs, you'll probably find FIRE unpleasant to use.
 It's inflexible, has an ambiguous spec, and operates on the byte (ASCII code) level.

 With fire-1099, you simply enter your form data in a JSON file [like this one](https://github.com/djeserkare/fire-1099/blob/master/spec/data/valid_minimal.json) and run it through the program.
 It validates your data against the IRS spec, auto-formats it where possible, and writes it to a file that can be uploaded straight to FIRE.